LIFTbuild fast-tracks high-rise construction

 LIFTING

 The floor plate is lifted from a central controller at an average of 20-30 feet per hour.
 The controller monitors and adjusts the level of the assembly.
-The floor plate is stopped slightly before its final position to check the façade alignment.
-The lift continues to the final position as the final lock-in is executed.
-After the final lock-in sign-off, the lifting system is reset at the assembly pad.
+The floor plate is stopped slightly before its final position to check alignment.
+The lift continues to the final position and the final lock-in is executed.
 At this point, the layout and assembly of the next floor plate can begin.
-The floor plate is considered a suspended platform by local safety authorities; therefore, there are few restrictions for working under the lift.